codeigniter4/translations/README.rst

 Pull requests to the repository will only be considered if they come from the maintainer for any translations in the request, or if the maintainer adds a comment indicating they approve of any changes.
-If a maintainer is unresponsive
+If a maintainer is unresponsive, or we have a contribution for a new language, we can add the contributor as a maintainer for that language.

 PR conversations should be conducted in English, thanks.